1865 burials

 The burial registers for Fulham Cemetery cover the period from 1865-1960 and are held in the Archives at Hammersmith Library, where the earliest are available on microfiche.
 Delving deeper into the archives and transcribing every burial registered in 1865 has helped us to gain us a greater sense of the community the new cemetery was to serve.

 104 burials took place between the cemetery’s opening day, 3 August and the end of December 1865.
 The register tells us the names and ages of those interred, as well as their address, where the body was removed from, the date of interment, whether or not they were buried in consecrated ground, and provides an additional column for comments.
-The full transcript can be found here.
+The full transcript is reproduced below this article.

 As may be expected, the age profile shows a high infant mortality rate, with 53 of those interred dying before their fifth birthday, the youngest living only a few hours.
 However if they survived infancy, a person may reasonably have expected to live into their seventh or eighth decade, with the next cluster occurring of people dying in their sixties.
 And it will be interesting to see whether this profile changes in later years which witnessed the increasing industrialisation and urbanisation of Fulham.